radiomatz/tnctools/README.md

 simple commandline tools for linux for kissutil to send messages over direwolf

-tncsend is for sending messages over RF with position tag, tncmessage is for only-text messages
+tncsend is for sending messages over RF with position tag, tncmessage is for text messages without position tags, for example for LoRa devices